Starting a Catering Business

 - Households earning more than $100,000: A huge percentage of revenue that catering businesses generate come from household incomes, so when households earn more than $100,000, they tend to spend more on food and catering services.

 At almost 58%, households are the largest customer segment for the catering industry.
-Businesses then account for 38% and government entities for the remaining 4%.
+Businesses and the government then account for the remaining key consumer segments.

 Tips to Increase Your Corporate Catering Business

-Purchases - Last year, 39.5% of the catering business revenue is allocated to purchases.
+Purchases - Last year, more than 1/3 of the catering business revenue is allocated to purchases.

-Wages - Due to the labor intensive nature of the industry, wages account for 23% of costs.
+Wages - Due to the labor intensive nature of the industry, wages account for almost a quarter of costs.

 1. Create a menu